gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 }
 ```

 Here, the credentials section contains all the data which is needed by the HDI Deployer for connecting to the database.
 The HDI Deployer uses the `hdi_user`/`hdi_password` credentials from a direct service binding.
+The `hdi_user` should be minimal, i.e. only have the privileges required to fulfill the deployment.
+In most cases, access to a container FOO's API in the FOO#DI schema is sufficient.

 ### Splitting passwords across services